Contents:

 - Job boards: Use keywords like “junior,” “assistant,” “starter,” or “entry-level” to filter your search on job websites.
 Many of these platforms also allow you to search specifically for entry-level remote jobs.
 There are also websites which specialise in advertising entry-level jobs alone, such as youth employment UK.

-- Company websites: Certain companies specialise in providing entry-level jobs or early career opportunities, such as the Environment Agency, Careers in eyecare, and school of thought for automotive engineering.
+- Company websites: Certain companies specialise in providing entry-level jobs or early career opportunities, such as the Environment Agency, Careers in eyecare, and School of Thought Automotive.

 - Speculative applications: This approach can be particularly effective for these entry-level jobs.
 Check out our LinkedIn advice, attend careers fairs, or reach out to companies directly via their human resources or talent acquisition departments to enquire about potential opportunities.
 Make sure to include all necessary application materials, such as your CV and cover letter, to demonstrate initiative and minimise back-and-forth communication.